Arcitectus/Sanderling/implement/alternate-ui/Readme.md

 There are two ways to get a memory reading into this interface:

 + Load from a live EVE Online client process.
-(TODO, Not implemented yet: This user interface offers you input elements to interact with input elements in the EVE Online client.
+This user interface offers you input elements to interact with input elements in the EVE Online client.
 Note: When you send an input to the EVE Online client this way, the tool will switch the input focus to the EVE Online window and bring to the foreground.
-In case you run this user interface on the same desktop as the EVE Online client: To avoid interference between web browser window and game client window, place them side-by-side, so that they don't overlap.)
+In case you run this user interface on the same desktop as the EVE Online client: To avoid interference between web browser window and game client window, place them side-by-side, so that they don't overlap.

 + Load from a file: You can load memory readings in JSON format you have saved earlier.
 Since this memory reading does not correspond to a live process, we use this option only to explore the general structure of information found in the game client's memory.